g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 <br>

-> "You are a violent and irrepressible miracle.
-The vacuum of cosmos and the stars burning in it are afraid of you."
+> You are a violent and irrepressible miracle.
+The vacuum of cosmos and the stars burning in it are afraid of you.

 <center>— The Insulindian Phasmid</center>